learnpoint/draft/README.md

 4. Navigate to ```http://127.0.0.1:3333```.

-5. Open your editor and write your draft in ```dashboard-idea/src```.
+5. Open your editor and write your draft in ```gradebook-idea/src```.

-### Contributing
+### Contribute

-If you don't want to make a new draft, but instead want to improve this template, then create a fork of this repo, write your improvements, and make a pull request.
+If you're a Learnpoint developer, feel free to fork this repo, write improvements, and make pull requests.
+Thank you!